-Kent Poulson, Planning Commission Chairman, offered to help develop the plan, and the Council agreed that the Planning Commission should review the ordinance and host a public hearing before recommending it to the Town Council for adoption.
+Kent Poulson, Planning Commission Chairman, offered to help develop the plan, and the council agreed that the Planning Commission should review the ordinance and host a public hearing before recommending it for adoption.
 Tyler Timmons offered to invite Thomas Peterson from Forestry Fire and State Lands to the next council meeting in February to discuss the requirements.